Leakey’s Bookshop in Inverness – A Church Full of Books!

 Adorned with comfy chairs and a stove fire surrounded by freshly chopped wood, it’s easy to forget this is even a shop.
 It looks more like the home of a retired school professor.

-Though features of the church still exist, including the pulpit.
+Though features of the church still exist, including the pulpit, so you have constant reminders that you’re in a church.
 My friend couldn’t resist getting up and proceeding to pretend to give a sermon for a photo opportunity.
+I’m not sure if the shop keeper saw, probably not since he has his nose buried inside a book.

-Leakey's Bookshop in Inverness which used to be a church
+Bookshop in Inverness that used to be a church

 It’s incredibly cosy inside.
-Inviting you to curl up and make yourself at home with one of the many second-hand books available to you.
+The whole place feels like an invitation for you to curl up and make yourself at home with one of the many second-hand books available to you.

 Leakey's Bookshop - Things to do in Inverness, Scotland